digifactori-idearium/digifactori-idearium/docs/REPORT.md

 Our GitHub directory is available at https://github.com/digifactori-idearium/digifactori-idearium.

+Our telemetry with Sonarqube is available at https://sonarcloud.io/organizations/digifactori-idearium/projects

 ## How to trigger a build

 To trigger a build on the pipeline, you can: